protolambda/zssz/README.md

 - Construct all encoding/decoding/hashing logic for a type, then run it 10000 times the efficient way
 - No reflection during encoding/decoding/hashing execution of the constructed SSZ-type
 - Construction of SSZ types can also be used to support encoding of dynamic types
+- No dependencies other thn the standard Go libs.

 Supported types
 - small basic-types (`bool`, `uint8`, `uint16`, `uint32`, `uint64`)